Apple Pay is now available in Switzerland, The Netherlands and Iceland!

 Using the NFC (contactless) technology in your iPhone, Mac, iPad and Apple Watch, Apple Pay allows you to make fast and secure contactless payments on the devices you carry every day.
 Interested to try it out?
 You can read more about N26 with Apple Pay here.

-Apple Pay is only available in the Germany, Austria, France, Italy, Spain, Finland, Ireland, Iceland, Greece, Liechtenstein, Luxembourg, Portugal, Slovakia, Estonia, Belgium, Poland, Norway, Netherlands, Sweden, Denmark, Switzerland and the UK.
+Notice: Apple Pay is only available in Germany, Austria, France, Italy, Spain, Finland, Ireland, Iceland, Greece, Liechtenstein, Luxembourg, Portugal, Slovakia, Estonia, Belgium, Poland, Norway, Netherlands, Slovenia, Sweden, Denmark, Switzerland and the UK.